leaf-ai/studio-go-runner/docs/app-note/model-serving.md

 For an introduction about deployment of the TFX model serving using Kubernetes please see [Use TensorFlow Serving with Kubernetes](https://www.tensorflow.org/tfx/serving/serving\_kubernetes).

+The TFX model server is configured with several standard TCP/IP ports, a standard location for the model directory, and a tf_serving_entrypoint.sh file to initialize the executable and its command line options.
+The two TCP/IP ports are 8500, and 8501 for REST and gRPC respectively.
+In the default container image, tensorflow/serving:2.3.0, the configuration calls for a single model in the /models/model directory.
+The serving.yaml file contains the Kubenetes configuration for the standard container image and initializing it with a modified tf_serving_entrypoint.sh that modifies the standard configuration to one using a configuration file rather than a fixed model.

 In order to run serving for our case the base tensorflow-model-server software supports the use of S3 within model base path specifications, and the standard AWS environment variables.
 It should be noted however that the server on a per pod basis only supports a single set of AWS credentials.
-More information concerning the use of S3 for model storage can be found at, https://www.kubeflow.org/docs/components/serving/tfserving\_new/#pointing-to-the-model.
+More information concerning the use of S3 for model storage can be found at, https://www.kubeflow.org/docs/components/serving/tfserving_new/#pointing-to-the-model.

 To secure the model service it is recommended that as gateway is used to implement Auth0 or a similar platform for AAA functionality.
 For examples on this the Kubeflow serving document has an example of using basic gcloud, for an example of using AAA in a general setting to secure services refer to [Platform Services Example](https://github.com/leaf-ai/platform-services).